Silken Windhound Coat Colors

 Recessive red, which tests as e/e and will hide all eumelanin in the hairs.

-Gold - a more yellow or golden
+Gold - a more yellow or golden color.

 Red - ranges from a bright orange to a light brown.